PCoreSet: Effective Active Learning through Knowledge Distillation from Vision-Language Models: Abstract

 \section{Abstract}

-Knowledge distillation (KD) is a widely used framework for training compact, task-specific models by leveraging the knowledge of teacher models.
+Knowledge distillation (KD) is a widely used framework for training compact, task-specific models by transferring the knowledge from teacher models.
 However, its application to \textit{active learning} (AL), which aims to minimize annotation costs through iterative sample selection, remains underexplored.
 This gap stems from the fact that KD typically assumes access to sufficient labeled data, whereas AL operates in data-scarce scenarios where task-specific teacher models are often unavailable.
-In this paper, we introduce \textbf{ActiveKD}, a framework that integrates AL with KD by leveraging the zero- and few-shot capabilities of large vision-language models (VLMs).
+In this paper, we first introduce \textbf{ActiveKD}, a framework that integrates AL with KD by leveraging the zero- and few-shot capabilities of large vision-language models (VLMs).
 A key aspect of ActiveKD is the \textit{structured prediction bias} of VLMs---\ie, their predictions form clusters in the probability space.
 We regard this structure as an inductive bias of the teacher model, capturing generalizable output patterns beneficial to student learning.
-To exploit this bias, we propose \texttt{P}robabilistic \texttt{CoreSet} (\texttt{PCoreSet}), a selection strategy that maximizes coverage in the probability space rather than the feature space. \texttt{PCoreSet} strategically selects categorically diverse unlabeled samples, facilitating more efficient transfer of teacher knowledge under limited annotation budgets.
-Evaluations on 11 datasets show that \texttt{PCoreSet} consistently outperforms existing selection methods within the ActiveKD framework, advancing research at the intersection of AL and KD.
+To exploit this bias, we propose \textbf{\texttt{P}}robabilistic \textbf{\texttt{CoreSet}} (\textbf{\texttt{PCoreSet}}), a selection strategy that maximizes coverage in the probability space rather than the feature space. \textbf{\texttt{PCoreSet}} strategically selects probabilistically diverse unlabeled samples, facilitating more efficient transfer of teacher knowledge under limited annotation budgets.
+Extensive evaluations on 11 datasets show that ActiveKD consistently improves performance across selection methods (\eg, +29.07\% on ImageNet, averaged over methods).
+Under ActiveKD, \textbf{\texttt{PCoreSet}} ranks first in 64/73 settings ($\approx$87.7\%) across 5 student and 3 teacher networks, always achieving the best performance except for first 2 AL rounds.
+Our code is available at \href{https://github.com/erjui/PCoreSet}{https://github.com/erjui/PCoreSet}.